 - Attacking, insulting, or speaking harshly to or about other users on the site;

 - Sexual content;

-- Political or theological debate that is reasonably deemed argumentative, aggressive, incites violence or otherwise fosters an unwelcoming environment;
+- Any post that is reasonably deemed argumentative, aggressive, incites or glorifies violence, or otherwise fosters an unwelcoming environment;

 - Submitting spam or other unsolicited advertisements for goods or services.